tacoinfra/kiln/docs/tests/006-accusation-alerts.md

      ```
      Enter `q` to when the test script starts and gives a prompt.

+     Note: By default this script will run the double baking accusation test.
+To run the double endorsing accusation test specify 'simple-double-endorsing' after the name of the directory.

+     ```shell
+     $(nix-build --no-out-link -A tests.protocol)/bin/accusations-test app simple-double-endorsing

   1. Wait for a few seconds after the `accusations-test` starts showing messages like this
      ```